indre-idenfy/Documentation/pages/ANDROID-SDK.md

     }
 ```

 ## Advanced Liveness detection

 SDK provides advanced liveness recognition.
 Liveness recognition is attached as separate, optional module inside of the SDK.

+New major liveness version is released every 6-12 months.
+After major version release SDK must be updated also.

 Attached liveness SDK will sync with **core** Idenfy SDK.

 In the app level gradle add following implementation: